Iganacio/Hello-world/README.md

 More things and more complex.

-Until one day I came across this interview on YouTube: https://www.youtube.com/watch?v=8yAh97kg48A In just over two hours I discovered what I wanted to be, Data Scientist.
+Until one day I came across this interview on YouTube: https://www.youtube.com/watch?v=8yAh97kg48A In just over two hours I discovered what I wanted to do, I wanted to work with data.
 My eternal thanks to Guillemo Barquero and Eduardo Riera.

 I had never seen something so powerful, with so many possibilities and that I could study at home.